 Change to UKIPO rules for representation

-From 1 January, applicants for UK rights will require a UK address for service.
+From 1 January, applicants for UK rights require a UK address for service.
 If you are not already a Novagraaf customer and require a UK representative to fulfil this requirement, please get in touch today:

 On 31 December, the Brexit transition period will come to an end and the UK will officially leave the EU.
 Vanessa Harrow looks in detail at the implications for trademark and design rights, including ongoing contentious proceedings.